 Can students bring their bags into the Museum?

 - To protect the Museum’s collection, we do not allow backpacks, food or drink in our galleries.
 We prefer that students leave their bags on the bus.
 If that is not possible, limited bin space is available.
-Water and medications may be carried into the galleries in small bags that are available from the Cloakroom.
+Water and medications may be carried into the galleries in small bags that are available from the Information Desk.

 Can students take photographs in the Museum?

 - Cameras may be used in the galleries, however photography is not permitted in temporary exhibitions.

 Is there anywhere to eat at the Museum?

 - There are many areas for students to eat their lunch, including the outside deck, lake foreshore and the Gandel Atrium during wet weather.
 You can pre-order lunches for your students via our Venue Coordinator, phone (02) 6208 5191.

 What facilities and services are there for people with disabilities?

 - We welcome all visitors and have a full range of access services including hearing loops, free wheelchair hire and more.